tarnaldo88/Proper-Form-Firebase/README.md

-# ProperForm (Expo + React Native)
+# Proper Form (Expo + React Native)

-ProperForm is a React Native app built with Expo for fitness tracking.
+Proper Form is a React Native app built with Expo for fitness tracking.
 It includes user authentication (Firebase), routines, nutrition tracking, chat, and more.

 - React Native: 0.74.x
 - Expo SDK: 51